nachocarracedo/Santader_kaggle_stacking/README.md

 - I got a little improvement with stacking but not a big one.
 Throwing more models into the mix will probably help.
 - Use skitlearn to find weights for 2nd stage.
 I did manually and it is very expensive.
+- In my opinion ensambles are the last step after getting features and trying out models.
+After getting you best score and having tried different features I will try ensembles.